airblade/quo_vadis/README.md

 In your controller, use the `#login` method to log in your new user.
 The optional second argument sets the length of the session (defaults to the browser session) - see the description above in the Controllers section).

-After logging in the user, redirect them to `qv.path_after_authentication` which resolves to a route named `:after_login`, if you have one, or your root route.
+After logging in the user, redirect them wherever you like.
+You can use `qv.path_after_signup` which resolves to the first of these routes that exists: `:after_signup`, `:after_login`, the root route.

 ```ruby
 class UsersController < ApplicationController